 As noted, privacy is a growing concern for regulators and consumers alike.
 The rise of new privacy laws and regulations has forced organizations to think differently about their privacy programs.

-In fact, our recent 2021 Compliance Survey Report found that 48% percent of organizations claimed privacy regulations generated extra work.
+In fact, our research found that 48% percent of organizations claimed privacy regulations generated extra work.
 This rise is also making organizations more aware of the controls they need: 35% said they needed a higher level of cybersecurity controls.

 ISO 27701 maps against several key privacy regulations, which enables companies to more easily and strategically meet key regulations.